EleutherAI/lm-evaluation-harness/docs/API_guide.md

   - The name or path of the tokenizer to use.
   - If not provided, it defaults to using the same tokenizer as the model.

-- `num_concurrent` (int, optional):
+- `num_concurrent` (int):
    - Number of concurrent requests to make to the API.
    - Useful for APIs that support parallel processing.
    - Default is 1 (sequential processing).

-- `tokenized_requests` (bool, optional):
+- `tokenized_requests` (bool):
-  - Whether to send requests as tokenized sequences or text.
+  - Requests can be sent either in tokenized form (list[list[int]) or as text (list[str]).
+Defaults to True.
   - For loglikelihood-based tasks, the prompts need to be tokenized to calculate the context length.
-  - This decodes the prompts back into text before sending them to the API.
+This decodes the prompts back into text before sending them to the API.
-  - Default is True.
-  - if tokenizer_backend is None, this is ignored.
+  - Ignored for chat formatted inputs (list[dict...]) or if tokenizer_backend is None.

 - `tokenizer_backend` (str, optional):
   - Required for loglikelihood-based or MCQ tasks.